dpersing/netlify-site/pages/contact.md

 ---
 # Contact

-Have a question about how I can help your organization with a workshop, speaking engagement, or consulting?
-Interested in mentoring?
+ Interested in having me teach, speak, or consult at your organization?
+Looking for a mentor in the digital accessibility field?
 Have questions about my book?
 Let me know here, or reach out on [LinkedIn](https://www.linkedin.com/in/devonpersing/).
 Talk to you soon!